haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Residual Convolutional Neural Network for Communication Signal Classification/README.md

-# Residual Convolutional Neural Network for Communication Signal Classification
+# Residual Neural Network for Communication Signal Classification

 ## Abstract
 This work was inspired by Tim O'Shea's "Over the Air Deep Learning Based Radio Signal Classification".